 Could then someone ask us, aren’t you giving away work that has cost you so much?
 Aren’t your competitors watching in detail, even copying, what you use to serve your customers?
 Couldn’t keeping an OSS mean giving away the necessary material to other groups of individuals to establish new companies and more competition for you?
 And, perhaps more importantly, aren’t you highly vulnerable to malicious hackers' attacks by exposing your code?

-Fluid Attacks, we understand that having a hidden code
+Fluid Attacks, we understand that having a hidden code is not

+necessarily keeping it safe.
 We comprehend that security depends on the

 code’s strength and quality, which preferably should be reviewed by many

 people and continuously.
-So, we do not hide the code.
+So, we don’t hide the code.
 There’s no mystery

 behind what it can do.
 What we keep hidden and safe is our company’s and

 clients' sensitive data, using complex encryption processes, for

-vulnerabilities and promoting better development practices)
+vulnerabilities and promoting better development practices) and what we

-and what we give to you as a recommendation through this post.
+give to you as a recommendation here.

 Inside or outside the cave, your security will depend on your armor, weapons and skills.
 We can help you, and the community can help you improve your security.
 Leave the cave voluntarily (do not wait to be taken out like the banks).
-It will reflect confidence, strength and transparency to your followers, clients or stakeholders.
+It’ll reflect confidence, strength and transparency to your followers, clients or stakeholders.
 Later, you’ll even be able to generate, facilitate contributions to the community.
 Just contact us!